luk036/rust_examples/lectures/py2cpp.md

 ---

-Difference Between Python and C++
+Difference Between Python 🐍 and C++
 ----------------------------------

 .col-6[

-In Python:
+In Python 🐍:

 ```python
 for i in range(100):